rednafi/digressions/_posts/python/2020-03-12-python-dataclasses.md

 ## Making Instances Hashable

 You can turn on the `unsafe_hash` parameter of the `dataclass` decorator to make the class instances hashable.
-This may come in handy when you want to use your instances as dictionary keys or want to perfom set operation on them.
+This may come in handy when you want to use your instances as dictionary keys or want to perform set operation on them.
 However, if you are using `unsafe_hash` make sure that your dataclasses do not contain any mutable data structure in it.

 ```python